adamtool/webinterface/doc/mc/Readme.md

 - **Zoom to fit** - zooms into or out of the panel such that all nodes are visible.
 - **Move all nodes to the visible area** - changes the position of the invisible nodes of the current cutout of the panel such that they fit into the current cutout.
 - **Freeze all nodes** - deactivates the physics control and the movability of all nodes.
+<a name="unfreeze"></a>
-- **Unfreeze all nodes** - reactivates the physics control, deletes the current coordinates of all nodes, and reactivates the movability of all nodes.<a name="unfreeze"></a>
+- **Unfreeze all nodes** - reactivates the physics control, deletes the current coordinates of all nodes, and reactivates the movability of all nodes.

 **Drag and drop** can be used to move the **nodes** (when clicking the nodes) and the **panel** when clicking into the free space and holding the *shift-key*.
 Dragging a node with a pressed *ctrl-key* **snaps** the node **to a grid**. **Zoom in and out** can be done with the mouse wheel. **Enabled transitions** are visualized with an asterisk *.